fzero/html3000/README.md

 The goal isn’t to throw out modern tooling.
 HTML3000 plays nicely with ERB, Hotwire, Stimulus, HTMX, React, Vue, Phoenix LiveView, and more.
 It’s “just HTML” but written differently.

+## A quick note on custom HTML tags

+There's quite a bit of confusion about this feature.
+The TL;DR is **the only thing you need to do to use a custom HTML tag is add it to your HTML**.

+In other words, you can go ahead and type `<my-tag>` on your code and it will behave like a `<span>`.

+Yes, that's all.
+This has been the case since HTML5 was released in January of 2008.

+I believe the confusion began when [web components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) became a thing.
+The communication around web components was never very good to begin with, so this is no surprise.

+Rest assured these are two separate features: custom HTML tags don't need any Javascript to work.
+You can simply add them to your code and apply CSS defitions as you would for any other HTML tag.

+That's how we're getting rid of `<span>` and `<div>` in favour of fully semantic tags to describe applications UIs.

 ## What You Gain Without `<div>`s

 - **Readable code** – you know what’s on the page without tracing through CSS classes.